CMU-17-356/cmu-17-356.github.io/docs/assignments/HW4.md

 The objective of these meetings is not to assess or determine grades, but rather to help students ship a great MVP on time.
-As such, please visit us during these sessions and/or Office Hours as soon as possible to make sure your team is on track!
+As such, please visit us during these sessions and/or during Office Hours as soon as possible to make sure your team is on track!

 ## Demonstration of Individual Actions